InterMind: Doctor-Patient-Family Interactive Depression Assessment Empowered by Large Language Models: Methodology

-By optimizing the objective $\mathcal{L}(\theta_2; \mathcal{D}') $, the LLM learns the capability of generating high-quality assistive diagnosis reports in a fixed JSON format.

-where $\theta_2^*$ is the learned parameters of AI Psychologist.
-Thus, our LLM-based AI Psychologist can generate professional assistive diagnostic reports.
-The generated report contains four attributes: binary classification, severity degree estimation, symptom-agree-standard, and subtype category, which overcome the limitations of traditional ADD methods.
+where $P_2'=T+C(d_i)+Q$ represents the instruction obtained by removing the prior knowledge such as label and diagnostic standard from $P_2$, ${T_i}'$ is the length of $y_{i}$, and $P(y_{i}(t)|P_2',d_i,y_{i}(<t);\theta_2)$ denotes the conditional probability of the target token $y_{i}(t)$ given the instruct prompt $P_2'$, dialogue $d_i$, and the preceding tokens $y_{i}(<t)=\{y_{i}(1),...,y_{i}(t-1)\}$ in the sequence. $\theta_2$ indicates model parameters.
+Through the instruction fine-tuning, our AI Psychiatrist with learned parameters $\theta_2^*$ generate high-quality assistive diagnosis reports in a fixed JSON format.
+The generated report contains four attributes: binary classification, severity degree estimation, symptom-standard, and subtype category, which overcome the limitations of traditional ADD methods.